 The state should ensure that teacher evaluations are well-structured to appropriately assess professional practice.
+This goal remained consistent between 2017 and 2019.

 Observations: Indiana requires that all teachers are observed in the classroom.